 When I tasted this ice cream, I was surprised how authentic the taste was and it brought me right back to Japan!!
 If you know what I’m talking about and miss authentic Japanese green tea ice cream, then this is it!
 I highly recommend you to make double recipes!

-- 3 Tbsp. green tea powder (matcha)
+- 3 Tbsp.
+(18 g) green tea powder (matcha)

-- 1/2 cup sugar
+- ½ cup sugar

 - Pinch of salt (about 1/16 tsp.)

-- Freeze ice cream bowl for 24 hours.
+- Freeze the ice cream bowl for 24 hours.

-- In a medium saucepan, whisk together the half and half, green tea powder, sugar, and salt.
-Heat over medium heat, stirring often, until it starts to foam and is very hot to the touch but not boiling.
+- Start cooking the mixture over medium heat, and add green tea powder.
+Stir often and cook until the mixture starts to foam and is very hot to the touch but not boiling.

 - Once the mixture is thoroughly chilled, transfer to a pre-chilled ice cream maker and churn according to the manufacture's instructions (20-25 minutes).
 Transfer the soft ice cream into an airtight container and freeze for at least 3 hours before serving.